DrWuHonglin/SFCDF-Net/README.md

 - ipython==8.12.3

 ## Demo
-To quickly test the MGFNet with randomly generated tensors, you can run the demo.py file.
+To quickly test the SFCDF-Net with randomly generated tensors, you can run the demo.py file.
 This allows you to verify the model functionality without requiring a dataset.
 1. Ensure that the required dependencies are installed:
 ```
 pip install -r requirements.txt